MyThemeShop Review – A Superb Value WordPress Theme Club!

 When you’ve found a theme you like the look of, you can click through to the theme’s product page.
 Here, you’ll be able to read more about the theme’s main features, plus you’ll get an idea of the theme’s popularity — each theme includes a community rating out of five.

-As you’d expect from one of the top theme sellers around, each theme also comes with its own demo.
+As you’d expect from one of the top theme sellers around, each theme also comes with its own demo (or demos).

 Before you buy a theme, I’d strongly recommend spending a few minutes exploring this demo.
-You’ll be able to sample the theme’s layouts, try out the different customisation options, and get a general idea of how the theme looks and performs.
+You’ll be able to sample the theme’s layouts, try out the different customization options, and get a general idea of how the theme looks and performs.